Home

 This new and used car buying guide works for both buying and leasing, but leasing does require you to learn a slightly new language.
 Take a look at my new car leasing guide to learn to talk the talk.

-Before you start your search for your new car there are some extremely important steps you must take.
+Before you start your search for your new car there are some extremely important steps in this car buying guide you must follow.
 These steps will set the foundation for either a good experience or a not so good one!

 Of course, if you are paying cash for your next vehicle, then this step of the car buying guide can be skipped.